 What support is available for my child’s overall wellbeing?

-Each year group has a Year Lead and an Achievement Co-ordinator.
+Each year group has a Student Support Lead and an Achievement Lead.
 Students also have a form tutor with whom they meet on a daily basis.
 Key workers are allocated to those students identified as requiring additional support.
 Students meet regularly with their key worker to discuss any issues and to ensure they succeed and make progress.
-Our Wellbeing Support Leads who are also Deputy Designated Safeguarding Leads (DSLs) in school, support the emotional wellbeing of vulnerable young people across all year groups, and are responsible for all aspects of safeguarding within school.
+Our Safeguarding & Inclusion Manager who is also Deputy Designated Safeguarding Leads (DSLs) in school, coordinates support for the emotional wellbeing of vulnerable young people across all year groups, and is responsible for all aspects of safeguarding within school.

-If you have any concerns about the emotional wellbeing of your son / daughter please contact one of our Wellbeing Support Leads who will discuss the most appropriate way to access support.
+If you have any concerns about the emotional wellbeing of your son / daughter please contact our Safeguarding & Inclusion Manager who will discuss the most appropriate way to access support.

 Who should I talk to in school if I have Safeguarding concerns?
 Click here to see.